Bolutavicius/StreamInG-4MOST/README.md

 # StreamInG-4MOST
 Stellar Streams in the Inner Galaxy with S-PLUS and 4MOST

+## Other info:
+link to overleaf (only view): https://pt.overleaf.com/read/wgsdnykkqbgx#cfe1ec

 ## Abstract:
-xxx
+We propose 4MOST/LRS observations of 2673 stars identified as candidate members of 9 stellar streams in the inner Milky Way, selected from S-PLUS photometry and Gaia DR3 astrometry.
+The main goals are to: (1) obtain radial velocities to constrain orbits; (2) derive multi-element abundances to identify progenitors and disentangle overlaps; and (3) search for chemical gradients and multiple populations in globular cluster streams.
+This project will connect halo substructure studies with the chemo-dynamical mapping of the disk and bulge, offering new insights into the Galaxy’s assembly history.

 ## Dataset Description

 This dataset contains astronomical targets selected for observation with the 4MOST spectrograph (4-metre Multi-Object Spectroscopic Telescope).
-The file XXX includes a compilation of YYY candidate members of stellar streams, selected using S-PLUS and Gaia, with their celestial coordinates, magnitudes, and other properties relevant for spectroscopic observations.
+The file ['4most_streams_targets.csv'](4most_streams_targets.csv) includes a compilation of 2673 candidate members of stellar streams, selected using S-PLUS and Gaia, with their celestial coordinates, magnitudes, and other properties relevant for spectroscopic observations.

 ## FITS File Structure

-The main file XXX contains a binary table with multiple columns describing the properties of the target objects.
+The main file ['4most_streams_targets.csv'](4most_streams_targets.csv) contains a binary table with multiple columns describing the properties of the target objects.
 The data is formatted according to 4MOST requirements for observation proposals.

 ## Column Descriptions